 In a hurry?

 Click below to play short one minute video

 Speaking of profound differences: I am happily going to break a longstanding rule to never mix business with religion by sharing three ways that the power of prayer has sustained and strengthened my business over the years — and especially in these last few months, which have been challenging for all of us, to say the least:

 1. An Attitude of Gratitude

 It is extremely easy to focus on the negative.
-Bad news is splashed in giant headlines across the front page, while good news is buried way, way in the back (i.e. the section reserved for car owners who need something to wipe off their oil dipstick, or pet owners who need something with which to line their birdcages).
+The bad news is splashed in giant headlines across the front page, while the good news is buried way, way in the back (i.e. the section reserved for car owners who need something to wipe off their oil dipstick, or pet owners who need something with which to line their birdcages).

 Prayer reminds us to appreciate all that we have to be grateful for, including the inestimable debt that we owe the fallen members of our Military who have made the ultimate sacrifice throughout our history for the protection, peace, and prosperity of our country.
 I cannot overstate how important an attitude of gratitude has been to my business.
 It inspires me to look for solutions, expect the best, and never give up hope — even when things look grim.

 2. Staying Humble and Serving Others